-The multilayered components of the BNL Quality Assurance (OA) Program ensure that all analytical data reported in this report are reliable, of high quality, and meet quality assurance and quality control objectives.
+The multilayered components of the BNL Quality Assurance (QA) Program ensure that all analytical data reported in this report are reliable, of high quality, and meet quality assurance and quality control objectives.
 Samples are collected and analyzed in accordance with EPA methods and BNL standard operating procedures that are designed to ensure samples are representative and the resulting data are reliable and defensible.
 Quality control in the analytical laboratories is maintained through daily instrument calibrations, efficiency and background checks, and testing for precision and accuracy.
 Data are verified and validated as required by project-specific quality objectives before being used to support decision making.

-In 2016, the Laboratory used five off-site contract analytical laboratories to analyze environmental samples.
-All analytical laboratories were certified by NYSDOH for the tests they performed for BNL, and were subject to oversight that included state and national performance evaluation (PE) testing, review of QA programs, and audits.
+In 2017, the Laboratory used five off-site contract analytical laboratories to analyze environmental samples.
+All analytical laboratories were certified by the New York State Department of Health for the tests they performed for BNL and were subject to oversight that included state and national performance evaluation testing, review of QA programs, and audits.